hashicorp/terraform/website/source/docs/internals/providers/index.html.md

 One way to think of the separation is that the core tells the providers what to do, and the providers make that change against the APIs.

-To hook into this behaviour, Terraform has a provider framework.
+To hook into this behavior, Terraform has a provider framework.
 This guide aims to document that framework, and help guide thinking and understanding around it.